alexweininger/notes/computerscience/C/c_graphs.md

 # Graphs

+## Terminology

+vertex: A node or point on a graph.

+edge: A connection between vertices on a graph.

+directed: edges are given direction

+An **undirected** graph has edges that do not have direction.

+The **degree** of a vertex is the number of edges connect to it.

+A vertex has a **predecessor** which is the vertex that goes to the vertex.

+Successors: vertex that can be accessed from this vertex

+A graph is connected if there are no unreachable vertices.

+A graph is **acyclic** if it has not loops or cycles.

+Edges can have weight or cost.
+A graph with weighted edges is called a **weighted** graph.

+Two vertices are **adjacent** if they share an undirected edge.
+Or in the case of a directed graph, vertex X is **adjacent** to vertex Y if there is an edge from Y to X.

+A **sparse** graph is a graph that has few edges compared to the number of vertices in the graph.

+A **dense** graph is a graph that has lots of edges compared to the number of vertices in the graph.

 ## Bellman-Ford algorithm

 The Bellman-Ford finds the shortest path from a vertex to all other vertices.
 It does not require non-negative weights.
 And if the graph contains a **negative-weight cycle** it will detect that there is no solution.